blue-fish-0/blue-fish-0.github.io/docs/knime_etl.md

-# Automating Tilray's weekly ETL using KNIME and SQL Server
+# Importing Tilray's data into a database

 ## Summary